orangeduck/PyAutoC/README.md

 Introduction
 ------------

-PyAutoC automatically wraps native C functions and structs so that they can be called from the Python/C API.
+PyAutoC automatically wraps C functions and structs at runtime so that they can be called from the Python/C API.

 * Don't fancy the idea of hand wrapping every function and struct in your codebase?
 * Don't like the look of the monster that is SWIG?